Data Mining and Machine Learning

 In the section above, clustering would be an example of unsupervised machine learning, while classification would be an example of supervised machine learning.

-Neural networks and a priori are examples of machine learning algorithms.
+Neural networks, a priori, and anomaly detection are examples of machine learning algorithms.

 Neural networks for classification